New White Paper! Embedded Finance for Credit Unions and Regional Banks: A Building-Block Approach – in partnership with American Banker

 DeFi financial services use smart contracts and cryptocurrency to remove the need for any intermediary third parties.

-For things such as lending and loans, this can remove the need for guarantors and allow borrowers to receive funds instantly.
-Peer-to-peer trades can be done without a broker or brokerage fees, and when saving or investing, DeFi allows for interest to be calculated/earned in minutes and hours instead of months.
+This can remove the need for guarantors and allow borrowers to receive funds instantly for things such as lending and loans.
+Peer-to-peer trades can be done without a broker or brokerage fees, and when saving or investing, DeFi allows interest to be calculated/earned in minutes and hours instead of months.

 How DeFi can be used